How can you secure the server that hosts your business’s data?

 Strong passwords are basic and effective, and just as important as using secure communication protocols.
 Organizations should use different, unique passwords and never reuse the same password for multiple accounts.

-Make sure you update them every 60 days and never share them with anyone.
+Make sure you update them at least every 90 days and never share them with anyone.
 No matter how strong they are, though, the only-password approach is becoming less dependable.
 A new layer of security is to introduce a multi-factor authentication strategy which leverages something as ubiquitous as a text message to further secure data resources.

 3. Consider Linux as an Operating System for Your Web Server